 Sandpaper sanding (Sanding), can be done by hand sanding or using specialized equipment like a belt sander.
 This is a cheap and effective method, and has been the most common and widely used technology for post-polishing of 3D printed parts.

 Sandpaper sanding achieves polishing through reciprocating movements by hand or machinery, so it can be difficult to operate on parts that are small in size or complex in shape, which can easily lead to uneven sanding.
-However, sandpaper sanding is still relatively fast to deal with 3D parts, and can quickly remove the surface lines of FDM printed parts, for example, a line the size of a TV remote control can be sanded off in just 15 minutes.
+However, sandpaper sanding is still relatively fast to deal with 3D parts, and can quickly remove the surface lines of FDM printed parts.For example, a grain the size of a remote control can be sanded away in just 15 minutes.

 It is worth noting that if the part has minimum requirements for accuracy and durability, it is important to remember to calculate in advance how much material to sand away to avoid over-sanding, making the part deformed and scrapped.